-- Policy LU-30.
-Encourage medium-density housing that diversifies housing options, such as townhouses, courtyard apartments and smaller multi-family developments, compatible with the general scale of Urban Neighborhoods. - Policy LU-31.
-Provide for multi-family housing along arterial and collector streets to facilitate walking and leverage the use of public transportation. - Policy LU-32.
-Promote neighborhood-serving commercial businesses within urban neighborhoods that are compatible with the character and scale of the existing residential development. - Policy LU-33.
-Invest in measures that minimize displacement in neighborhoods where the proximity to high-frequency transit has increased redevelopment pressure and/or housing costs. - Policy LU-34.
+Policy LU-31.
+Encourage medium-density housing that diversifies housing options, such as townhouses, courtyard apartments and smaller multi-family developments, compatible with the general scale of Urban Neighborhoods.

+- Policy LU-32.
+Provide for multi-family housing along arterial and collector streets to facilitate walking and leverage the use of public transportation. - Policy LU-33.
+Promote neighborhood-serving commercial businesses within urban neighborhoods that are compatible with the character and scale of the existing residential development. - Policy LU-34.
 Facilitate partnerships between public and private institutions for joint use of recreational fields, playgrounds and other community facilities and hubs with combined services to economically provide equitable access to services while minimizing reduction of tax base. - Policy LU-35.
 Direct the location of new secondary schools and post-secondary educational institutions along transit routes and bicycle and pedestrian networks to provide options for students and staff, and decrease traffic congestion in adjacent neighborhoods. - Policy LU-36.
 Direct the location of new elementary schools to locations with safe pedestrian and bicycling networks to support walking and biking to school.